alexbispo/orders-microservices-sample/orders-service/README.md

 - [ ] Listen the Product Changed Event to keep product updated.

 - [ ] Listen User Changed Event to keep user updated.

+### Refactoring (some notes while reading Clean Architecture book)

+- [ ] Removes the Output interface and its implementation, because it is not mandatory for clean architecture.
+- [ ] Place the entities inside of creation package.